 - Anastasia T. Rockas, Esq., Moderator, Partner, Investment Management, Skadden, Arps, Slate, Meagher & Flom LLP

 Changes in Banking Regulation in the New Administration (1.5 credits)

 As soon as Donald Trump was inaugurated in January 2017, he signed numerous executive orders charging his appointees to review the regulatory landscape and recommend how to trim regulations.
 Some of these executive orders charged the Treasury Department to review and recommend changes to current banking law and regulations.
 Many of the proposals coming out of these reviews have been suggested before and several have bipartisan support.
 So what has happened since these recommendations came out?
-Our panel of lawyers from the federal banking agencies will discuss changes going on at their agencies and the General Counsel of the New York Bankers Association will provide insight into the potential impact of such changes on New York State banks.
-She will also discuss legislative and regulatory developments at the state level.
+Our panel of lawyers from the federal banking agencies discusses changes going on at their agencies and the General Counsel of the New York Bankers Association provides insight into the potential impact of such changes on New York State banks.
+She also discusses legislative and regulatory developments at the state level.

 - James P. Bergin, Esq., Deputy General Counsel, Federal Reserve Bank of New York

 - Ashby G. Hilsman, Esq., New York Regional Counsel, Federal Deposit Insurance Corporation

 - Roberta Kotkin, Esq., General Counsel and COO, New York Bankers Association

 - Jonathan H. Rushdoony, Esq., New York Regional Counsel, Office of the Comptroller of the Currency

 - Kathleen A. Scott, Esq.
 (Panel Chair), Senior Counsel, Norton Rose Fulbright US LLP